filamentphp/filament/packages/tables/docs/13-upgrade-guide.md

 ## Upgrading manually

-After upgrading to v3, you need to execute `php artisan install --tables` in order to generate JavaScript and CSS files.
+After upgrading to v3, you need to execute `php artisan filament:install --tables` in order to generate JavaScript and CSS files.

 ### High-impact changes